Publius Vatinius: Praetorship

 After a fair amount of turmoil, Gnaeus Pompeius Magnus and Marcus Licinius Crassus were elected to the consulship for 55 BC.
 The elections that year were late and held in the same year that the winners would serve.
 Marcus Porcius Cato and Vatinius were both candidates for the praetorship; Pompey and Crassus successfully defeated Cato "by means of bribery, obstruction, and violence", securing election for Vatinius.

 After his year as praetor, in August 54 BC, Vatinius was prosecuted for bribery in his campaign for the praetorship by Gaius Licinius Macer Calvus.
 Calvus had previously accused Vatinius on the same charges earlier in the year.
 Calvus' speech in this prosecution was noted for its eloquence; Vatinius even interrupted Calvus protesting, "I ask you, judges, is it right that I should be convicted because that man is articulate?".
-Cicero, who was by this time "obedient to Caesar, Pompey, and Crassus", successfully defended Vatinius on those bribery charges.
+Cicero, who was by this time "obedient to Caesar, Pompey, and Crassus", successfully defended Vatinius against these bribery charges.

 Service during the civil wars

 Vatinius returned to Gaul in 51 BC where he was again a legate for Julius Caesar.
 He stayed with Caesar during the start of the civil war and continued as one of his lieutenants until 47.
-While in Greece during the war, he attempted to parley for peace with Pompey in Epirus, which was unsuccessful; later defended Brundisium from a naval attack by Decimus Laelius and, during his stay there, aided Cicero when he returned to Italy in the aftermath of the Pompeian defeat at Pharsalus.
+While in Greece during the war, he attempted to parley for peace with Pompey in Epirus, which was unsuccessful; he later defended Brundisium from a naval attack by Decimus Laelius and, during his stay there, aided Cicero when he returned to Italy in the aftermath of the Pompeian defeat at Pharsalus.

 Early in 47 BC, Vatinius commanded troops in Illyricum and defeated Marcus Octavius at the Battle of Tauris, recovering the province for the Caesarians.
 He was also elected that year as augur, succeeding Appius Claudius Pulcher.
-In return for his successes, Vatinius was rewarded with a three-month ordinary consulship – elections for that year were held delayed and held in September – late in 47 BC.
+In return for his successes, Vatinius was rewarded with a three-month ordinary consulship – elections for that year were delayed and held in September – late in 47 BC.
 After his short consulship, he took up a proconsular command in Illyricum from 45 to 43 BC.
 He was sent to Illyricum with three legions to reclaim the province and was successful, being acclaimed imperator and receiving supplicatio (days of thanksgiving) for his success.

 After the death of Caesar on 15 March 44 BC, Vatinius attempted to remain in Illyricum but was forced, either late in 44 or early in 43 BC, to yield his troops and territory to Marcus Junius Brutus.
 A letter to this effect arrived in Rome in early or mid February 43 BC.

 Vatinius' whereabouts and activities in 43 BC are undocumented, but the next year, he celebrated a triumph on 31 July 42 BC over Illyricum.
 In later life, he reconciled with Cicero.
 He probably died some time shortly after his triumph.